 “I hadn’t experienced academic failure until I got to university.
 When I did, it hit me like a bus and changed the direction of my studies.
 But I soon realized it only shifted my focus from subjects I was struggling with to areas of my degree I really enjoyed.
 I could then use my energy to learn what I wanted to instead of feeling pressured to study what I didn’t enjoy and did not do well in.”

-- Maham Kamal Khanum, 4th year student (International Relations)
+Maham Kamal Khanum, 5th year Arts student (International Relations)